 Skip to content

-Writing Burnout is a Gift (Practical Burnout Recovery Guide)
+Writing Burnout is a Gift (Practical Burnout Recovery Tips)

 Writing burnout is a gift.
 It’s not a gift anyone asks for.
 But it can permanently change your creative life for the better.
-I personally emerged from burnout with twice my original writing productivity.
+As an author, I personally emerged from creative burnout with twice my original writing productivity.
 Let’s get practical.

-(Note: If you’re dealing with burnout, I encourage you to seek out any and all support that may help you.
-Burnout is real, critical, and often caused by structural forces; my toolkit won’t always apply.
-I’m not a medical professional.
-I’m just a writing coach who loves to share what she’s learning!
+(Note: If you’re dealing with burnout, I encourage you to seek out any and all support you can get.
+Burnout is real, critical, and often caused by structural forces; my writing and coaching toolkit won’t always apply.
+I’m not a therapist or a doctor, and you probably deserve more support than I can give you.
+But you’re here, so I’ll do my best.
 Please take what appeals to you and leave the rest behind.
 This is a living document and I update it every time I learn something new that helps.)

 My take is that writing burnout teaches you what you really need to write.
 We’ll talk about that at the end.
 But I know you need practical help more than you need philosophy.